taka-no-me/android-cmake/README.md

     cmake -DCMAKE_TOOLCHAIN_FILE=android.toolchain.cmake -DANDROID_NDK=<ndk_path> -DCMAKE_BUILD_TYPE=Release -DANDROID_ABI="armeabi-v7a with NEON" <source_path> && cmake --build .

+_android-cmake_ will search for your NDK install in the following order:

+1. Value of `ANDROID_NDK` CMake variable;
+1. Value of `ANDROID_NDK` environment variable;
+1. All supported release names from newest to oldest under the every path in `ANDROID_NDK_SEARCH_PATHS` CMake variable;
+1. All supported release names from newest to oldest under the platform specific locations (including home folder and Windows "Program Files").

+So if you have installed the NDK as `~/android-ndk-r10d` then _android-cmake_ will locate it automatically.

 ## Getting started

 To build a cmake-based C/C++ project for Android you need: